fatedier/frp/README.md

 Privilege mode is used for who don't want to do operations in frps everytime adding a new proxy.

-All proxies's configures are set in frpc.ini when privilege mode is enabled.
+All proxies's configurations are set in frpc.ini when privilege mode is enabled.

 1. Enable privilege mode and set `privilege_token`.Client with the same `privilege_token` can create proxy automaticly: